jufab/opentelemetry-angular-interceptor/README.md

 ## About

-@jufab/opentelemetry-angular-interceptor is a Library as an Angular Module to integrate [OpenTelemetry](https://opentelemetry.io/) in your Angular application
+@jufab/opentelemetry-angular-interceptor is an Angular Library to deploy [OpenTelemetry](https://opentelemetry.io/) in your Angular application

 ## Getting started